Offering additional confidence with value added services

 Your financial wellness is an important part of financial planning.
 As part of the value-added services we provide to our clients, we review the employee benefits offered by your employer.
 We believe this improves employee well-being, helps you feel empowered instead of stressed, and allows you to better utilize these employer-sponsored benefits.

 Financial advisors are experienced at helping you get your financial life in order.
-As part of the value added services we provide to our clients, we help with debt planning.
-This includes things like negotiating leases, a payment schedule for unsecured debt, and more benign debt considerations like getting a mortgage.
+As part of the value-added services we provide to our clients, we help with debt planning.
+This includes activities like negotiating leases, a payment schedule for unsecured debt, and more benign debt considerations like getting a mortgage.

 Having “family money talks” isn’t always easy, but these conversations are critical in conveying your desires.
-During these talks we can express your desires to transfer wealth, explain philanthropic ventures, care needs, and give family members a voice in the process.
+During these talks, we can express your desires to transfer wealth, explain philanthropic ventures, and care needs, and give family members a voice in the process.

 Starting and running a business carries its own set of risk exposures.
-One of the value added services we offer is business risk management.
+One of the value-added services we offer is business risk management.
 Risk management identifies your options for handling these risks, such as:

 Risk management is intended to minimize financial and other losses to your business, potentially associated with these risks.
 Managing that exposure is key to growing a healthy business.

 Succession planning focuses on the transition of a business from an existing owner to a new owner.
-Although key factors vary extensively with business type and industry, there are some factors common to all business transitions including the creation of a sellable business and the formulation of specific transition mechanics at time of sale.
-Additional succession planning issues include positioning a business for sale, determining valuation and terms, grooming senior management and creating strategic alliances.
+Although key factors vary extensively with business type and industry, there are some factors common to all business transitions including the creation of a sellable business and the formulation of specific transition mechanics at the time of sale.
+Additional succession planning issues include positioning a business for sale, determining valuation and terms, grooming senior management, and creating strategic alliances.

 This material has been provided for general informational purposes only.
-Investors should consult with a business planning professional regarding their individual situation
+Investors should consult with a business planning professional regarding their situation